Sivaji: The Boss: Development

 In 1996, following the release of his Indian, Shankar approached and pitched three storylines to Rajinikanth to consider for his next venture.
 This included scripts which would later become Sivaji (2007), Enthiran (2010) and I (2015).
-Rajinikanth was skeptical and refused all three scripts at the time.
+Rajinikanth was sceptical and refused all three scripts at the time.

 In August 2005, Rajinikanth signed up for his next film which was to be produced by Chennai's oldest operative studio, AVM Productions, which was run by M. S. Guhan and M. Saravanan.
 This time Shankar was confirmed to be the film's director.
-After consulting Sivaji Ganesan's family to avoid any issues with the film's name, the project was subsequently announced on 24 August 2005.
-The film was titled Sivaji, after Rajinikanth's name at birth – Sivaji Rao Gaekwad.
+After consulting Sivaji Ganesan's family to avoid any issues with the film's name, the project was subsequently announced on 24 August 2005 under the title Sivaji.
 A tagline, The Boss, which stands for "Bachelor of Social Service", was suffixed to the title.

 In addition to being AVM Productions' 168th film, Sivaji was also Rajinikanth's 154th film, his 100th Tamil film and his ninth film with AVM Productions.
 According to Rajinikanth's biographer Naman Ramachandran, the film was also made to commemorate the 100th birth anniversary of the production company's founder, A. V. Meiyappan.
-Sivaji was also noted for its change in the traditional yellow coloured Rajinikanth introductory text which made its debut with Annaamalai (1992).
+Sivaji was also noted for its change in the traditional yellow-coloured Rajinikanth introductory text which made its debut with Annaamalai (1992).
 Instead the text is displayed in Chrome.